3dpose/3D-Multi-Person-Pose/README.md

 #### 3D Multi-Person Pose Estimation Evaluation on MuPoTS Dataset

-The following table is similar to Table 3 in the [main paper](https://arxiv.org/pdf/2104.01797v2.pdf), which shows the quantitative evaluations on MuPoTS-3D (best in **bold**).
-Please follow the instructions in the [next section](https://github.com/3dpose/3D-Multi-Person-Pose#run-evaluation-on-mupots-dataset-with-estimated-2d-joints-as-input) to reproduce the results (PCK and PCK_abs) in the table.
+The following table is similar to Table 3 in the [main paper](https://arxiv.org/pdf/2104.01797v2.pdf), where the quantitative evaluations on MuPoTS-3D dataset are provided (best performance in **bold**).
+Evaluation instructions to reproduce the results (PCK and PCK_abs) are provided in the [next section](https://github.com/3dpose/3D-Multi-Person-Pose#run-evaluation-on-mupots-dataset-with-estimated-2d-joints-as-input).

 | Group | Methods | PCK | PCK_abs |
 |-------------|-------------------------------------------------------------|------------------|------------------|